Frequently Asked Questions

-A student who misses the PSAT/NMSQT test due to illness, an emergency, or other extenuating circumstance, but meets all other requirements for NMSC program participation, may still be able to enter the competitions.
-See "Entering the Competitions" for further information.
+A student who misses the PSAT/NMSQT test due to illness, an emergency, or other extenuating circumstance, but meets all other requirements for NMSC program participation, may still be able to enter the competition.
+See "Entering the Competition" for further information.

-What should a student do if his/her PSAT/NMSQT® Score Report Plus has an asterisk next to the Selection Index score, indicating that entry requirements for NMSC programs were not met?
+What should a student do if his/her PSAT/NMSQT® Score Report Plus has an asterisk next to the Selection Index score, indicating that entry requirements for the National Merit Scholarship Program were not met?

-If the student's PSAT/NMSQT® Score Report Plus does not have an asterisk next to the Selection Index score, indicating that entry requirements for NMSC Programs were met, does that mean the student will be recognized in one of NMSC's scholarship programs?
+If the student's PSAT/NMSQT® Score Report Plus does not have an asterisk next to the Selection Index score, indicating that entry requirements for the National Merit Scholarship Program were met, does that mean the student will be recognized in the program?

 How many participants are honored annually in the National Merit® Scholarship Program?

 When and how are students notified they are Semifinalists?

 Semifinalists are notified through their schools in early September.
 Semifinalists who are homeschooled are notified at their home addresses.
-See the National Merit® Scholarship Program and National Achievement® Scholarship Program pages for additional information about each program.
+See the National Merit® Scholarship Program page for additional information about the program.

 How does a Semifinalist become a Finalist?

-Semifinalists must fulfill several requirements, which are provided in the information they receive with their scholarship application and are also listed in the PSAT/NMSQT® Official Student Guide.
+Semifinalists must fulfill several requirements, which are provided in the information they receive with their scholarship applications and are also listed in the PSAT/NMSQT® Official Student Guide.
 These include completing an application, having a consistently very high academic record, writing an essay, being endorsed and recommended by a school official, and taking the SAT® and earning a score that confirms the PSAT/NMSQT performance.
-Click here to view the Requirements and Instructions for Semifinalists in the 2014 National Merit® Scholarship Program.
-Click here to view the Requirements and Instructions for Semifinalists in the 2014 National Achievement® Scholarship Program.
+Click here to view the Requirements and Instructions for Semifinalists in the 2015 National Merit® Scholarship Program.
+Click here to view the Requirements and Instructions for Semifinalists in the 2015 National Achievement® Scholarship Program.
 (Adobe Acrobat Reader is required.)
 For more information regarding the SAT test, please visit the website of the College Board, which cosponsors the PSAT/NMSQT.